bioDS/Pint/README.md

 `use_intercept` : If true, allow a non-zero intercept.

-`approximate_hierarchy` : Approximates a strong hierarchy by first fitting main effects only, then fitting interactions using only columns that had non-zero main effects.
+`approximate_hierarchy` : Approximates a strong hierarchy by only allowing interactions between columns that are (or were at a larger $\lambda$ value) non-zero.
+Note that a main effect may still be set to zero after the interactions is included, so this does not strictly enforce either a strong or weak hierarchy.
 This can considerably speed up fitting interactions on large data sets.

 `check_duplicates` : Identify and report any duplicate columns or interactions, and only assign an effect to the one of them.